Aker BP to merge with Lundin Energy in bid to create leading E&P player of the future

 Norwegian oil and gas company Aker BP has revealed its plans to acquire Lundin Energy’s oil and gas business, through a statutory merger, in a push to create an E&P firm, which will be the largest listed E&P company focused exclusively on the Norwegian Continental Shelf (NCS).

-Lundin Energy announced on Tuesday that the board of directors of Lundin and Aker BP have reached an agreement on a combination proposal to create a combined European independent E&P company with “a world-class asset base, industry-leading operating costs and low carbon emissions with increased and sustainable dividends.”
+Lundin Energy announced on Tuesday that the board of directors of Lundin and Aker BP had reached an agreement on a combination proposal to create a combined European independent E&P company with “a world-class asset base, industry-leading operating costs and low carbon emissions with increased and sustainable dividends.”

 Øyvind Eriksen, President and CEO of Aker, and Chairman of Aker BP, remarked: “Already when we created Aker BP, a subsequent acquisition of Lundin Energy was a vision shared between BP and Aker.
 Today the vision has become a reality.
 We are seizing an opportunity that will make a difference for both Aker and Norway for decades to come.”